 Are you having difficulty getting your automation project approved by your company management?
 Are you aware of the unknown, the risks, the competitive pressures and competitor moves, technology disruptions, and market trends?
 Do you have departments that are putting their own needs and wants ahead of those of Corporate?
 You are not alone.
 Developing a strong case for making investments in a project is not an easy task for anyone.
+ARC Automation Project Cost Justification services can help you speed up the process of cost justifying your investments.

 Most manufacturers have an enormous challenge with justifying the cost for automation upgrade projects.
 Arguments for modernizing automation range from being purely business decisions to critical issues that affect plant and worker safety.
 An older system can hinder the adoption of available new technologies that provide real economic advantages, such as IIoT, cloud, software-as-a service, virtualization, analytics, IT/OT convergence, mobile devices, advanced process control, etc. When it comes to maintenance, the older systems can be burdened with a high volume of custom code and custom point–to-point integration that make long term support cost prohibitive.
 Replacement parts for older systems are also become increasingly difficult to obtain.